 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Lizstomania and the effect of Rock Aesthetics on Classical Reception.
 After making Tommy, Russell clearly felt as if there was still new territory to be explored.
-The last of his composer films would not simply be a final whimper in the … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).
+The last of his composer films would not simply be a final whimper in the delving into a musical and cultural history, but an all-out … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 When approaching a cinematic portrayal of Richard Strauss, Russell is, for the first time in his biographical canon, openly honest about its position within cultural texts.
-Dance of the Seven Veils has a sub-heading that reads “A comic strip in 7 episodes on the life of Richard … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 5 (Dance of the Seven Veils).
+Dance of the Seven Veils has a sub-heading that reads “A comic strip in 7 episodes on the life of Richard Strauss” which is the first open admission that this is … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 5 (Dance of the Seven Veils).

 Out of all of the modern interpretations of film-noir produced in the 1970s, The Long Goodbye (1973) is by far the most aesthetically interesting.
 This isn’t only because of its integration with counter-culture ideas and values, but with its continuous critical assessment of genre tropes.
-This critique, which extends to the literature and music as … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.
+This critique, which extends to the literature and music as well as the films of the hindsight-based movement, is considered … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.

 The Female Voice in Subversive Soundtracks of the Counter-Culture Era.
 After a recent viewing of Alan J. Pakula’s crime thriller, Klute (1971), something occurred at the back of my mind that connected the film with a number of others.
-At first, I struggled with my memory as to what exactly it was about the film … Continue reading The Female Voice in Subversive Soundtracks of the Counter-Culture Era.
+At first, I struggled with my memory as to what exactly it was about the film that was bringing other films of the era to mind; … Continue reading The Female Voice in Subversive Soundtracks of the Counter-Culture Era.

 What is the best way for a film to show the power of a character?
 Is it to retain the power within the narrative world and show it be all encompassing, or is it better to show it to have control over specific qualities of the medium itself?
-One of the best examples of this … Continue reading Point Blank (John Boorman, 1967) – Rhythmic Footsteps and Diegetic Power.
+One of the best examples of this debate to be realised in cinematic aesthetics is in John … Continue reading Point Blank (John Boorman, 1967) – Rhythmic Footsteps and Diegetic Power.